Upper School (8 & 9 Grades) Academic Curriculum

 Upper School science at Fenn is a rigorous laboratory program that prepares students for secondary school science and beyond.
 Students are expected to demonstrate mastery of laboratory, critical thinking, and expression skills.
 The program emphasizes designing and conducting controlled experiments and accurately identifying variables.
 Students summarize lab activities and controlled experiments through formal lab reports.
 In addition to formal assessments such as tests, quizzes, and lab reports, students are assessed on their lab performance, the quality of their lab notebook, and lab practical exams—students sit for two formal comprehensive exams during the course of the academic year.
 Students work in cooperative groups within heterogeneous class sections to complete the course of study.

-The eighth grade lab science course builds upon the skills and content of the Middle School Program.
+The Eighth Grade Lab Science Course builds upon the skills and content of the Middle School Program.
 The content of the coursework is based on the guiding themes of matter and energy in our world and in living things and integrates the domains of physical science, life science, and earth science.
 Throughout the academic year, students apply the scientific method by designing and conducting experiments and analyzing data to draw valid conclusions.
 Significant class time is dedicated to hands-on lab investigations, at lab stations and in the field.
 Emphasis is placed on reporting lab findings in a structured lab format.

 Students begin the year grounding themselves in the scientific method and basic physical science concepts.
 They explore the characteristic properties of matter, such as boiling points, freezing points, and density.
-As basic chemistry principles are introduced, students solve problems using the Periodic Table of the Elements.
+As basic chemistry principles are introduced, students solve problems using the Periodic Table of Elements.
 As students are introduced to new science skills, technology, and equipment, they are challenged to solve a specific problem using those skills by designing and conducting experiments.
-Students analyze their results by creating graphs, data tables, and calculating statistics using Vernier data collection software and probes and Excel spreadsheets.
+Students analyze their results by creating graphs and data tables and calculating statistics using Vernier data collection software and probes and Excel spreadsheets.
 As the year progresses, students are introduced to the concept of energy, with particular attention given to electromagnetic energy and chemical energy.
 Students apply Laws of Thermodynamics and Conservation of Energy to trace energy flows and to measure energy content of fuels and foods and light energy from the sun that explains seasonal variations.
 Applying these skills, students work in the field to measure the energy stored in the School’s surrounding ecosystem and compare it with other ecosystems in the world.
 Teams of students select ten-meter by ten-meter plots on campus and analyze their plot using the skills and concepts learned during the year.
 Teams map their plots and analyze the soils for various elements and compounds.
 They calculate the total energy being absorbed by the vegetation in the plot, along with the energy flow through the system.
 This culminating ecology project prepares and transitions students effectively for the ninth grade science program.

-Ninth grade science is a secondary school-level biology course that focuses almost entirely on the domain of life science, and the lab and classroom space used is exclusively dedicated to the ninth grade program.
+Ninth Grade Science is a secondary school-level biology course that focuses almost entirely on the domain of life science, and the lab and classroom space used is exclusively dedicated to the ninth grade program.
 All major areas of biology are covered: cell and molecular biology; DNA and Mendelian genetics, classification and biodiversity, human anatomy, disease and immunity.
 Throughout all units, the principles of evolution are applied as a consistent theme.
 Students in the ninth grade biology course participate in a weekly, dedicated double-block lab session in which they attain proficiency using digital microscopes and Vernier data collection software and probes.
 Major labs engage students in measuring carbon dioxide released through respiration and photosynthesis, culturing fruit flies to determine inheritance of traits, transforming the DNA of E. Coli bacteria, and diagnosing heart disease and infectious disease.
 In this capstone course of Fenn’s science program, students demonstrate mastery of the lab, critical thinking, and expression skills that are emphasized throughout the science program.
 Upon graduation, students receive biology and lab science credit by the secondary schools in which they enroll.

-8th grade: Prentice Hall Physical Science - Concepts in Action; and Chemistry with Vernier
+- Eighth grade: Prentice Hall Physical Science - Concepts in Action; and Chemistry with Vernier

-9th grade: Miller Levine Biology; and Biology with Vernier
+- Ninth grade: Miller Levine Biology; and Biology with Vernier

 Upper School Social Studies